Good customer service definition, best practices, and examples

 A little awareness goes a long way.

-A toxic work environment often leads to poor service as demotivated employees are less likely to engage positively with customers.
+A toxic work environment often leads to poor service as demotivated employees are less likely to deliver negative customer experience.

-Reward good behavior and address negative behavior to keep employees motivated, which in turn enhances their performance.
+Reward good behaviour and address negative behaviour to keep employees motivated, which in turn enhances their performance.

 Reap the benefits of this and watch how it affects customer satisfaction.